murphygroup/cellorganizer-galaxy-tools-old/README.md

 Before you attempt to install the tools make sure to have

 * A working Galaxy instance.
 Installing Galaxy is beyond the scope of this document.
 Please refer to the [official documentation](https://galaxyproject.org/admin/get-galaxy/) to install an instance.
 * Matlab.
-Matlab should be instance in the same machine running Galaxy.
+Matlab should be installed in the same machine running Galaxy.
 The Matlab binary should be included in `$PATH`.
 Installing Matlab is beyond the scope of this document.
 Please refer to the [official documentation](https://www.mathworks.com/support/install-matlab.html?q=&page=1) to build an instance.

   For example